Dirac-Jacobi Bundles: Coisotropic embeddings of Dirac-Jacobi bundles

 Coisotropic submanifolds are of a special interest.
 In Poisson geometry, they model first class constraints of Hamiltonian systems.
 Moreover the graph of a Poisson morphism is a coisotropic submanifold is a suitable \emph{product Poisson manifold}.
 Similar considerations hold in Jacobi geometry.
 For instance the graph of a Jacobi map is a coisotropic submanifold in a suitable \emph{product Jacobi manifold} \cite{ILMM1997}.

-Now, any presymplectic manifold can be coisotropically embedded in a symplectic manifold iff the null distribution is regular, and the coisotropic embedding is essentially unique.
+Now, a presymplectic manifold can be coisotropically embedded in a symplectic manifold if and only if the null distribution is regular, and the coisotropic embedding is essentially unique.
 This classical result, due to Gotay (see \cite{G1982} for details), plays an important role in symplectic geometry.
 For instance, Gotay's Theorem can be used to show that deformations of a coisotropic submanifold $S$ in a symplectic manifold are controlled by an $L_\infty$-algebra depending only on the intrinsic presymplectic geometry of $S$ \cite{OP2005}.
-There is a contact version of Gotay's Theorem stating that any precontact manifold can be coisotropically embedded in a contact manifold iff the null distribution is regular, and the coisotropic embedding is essentially unique.
+There is a contact version of Gotay's Theorem stating that a precontact manifold can be coisotropically embedded in a contact manifold if and only if the null distribution is regular, and the coisotropic embedding is essentially unique.
 One can use the latter result to study deformations of a coisotropic submanifold in a contact manifold (see \cite{LOTV2014} for more details).
-Similarly, any Dirac manifold can be regarded as a coisotropic submanifold (with the pull-back Dirac structure) in a Poisson manifold, iff the null distribution is regular \cite[Section 8]{CZ2009}.
+Similarly, any Dirac manifold can be regarded as a coisotropic submanifold (with the pull-back Dirac structure) in a Poisson manifold, if and only if the null distribution is regular \cite[Section 8]{CZ2009}.
 This can be used, for instance, to reduce the quantization problem of the Poisson algebra of admissible functions on a Dirac manifold to the quantization problem of the Poisson algebra of basic functions on a coisotropic submanifold \cite{CF2007}.
 It is natural to ask: \emph{can one unify the above mentioned coisotropic embedding theorems in contact and Dirac geometry, proving an analogous result for Dirac-Jacobi bundles?} In this section we show that the answer is affirmative (see Theorem \ref{theor:coisotrop}).